How to Significantly Reduce Your Trash

 Is it freezing cold outside right now and the trash collection bin is far away?
 Or is it so hot you need to take another shower after making the sweaty trip to the trash can?
 Did your neighbor fill up the your communal garbage bin, leaving you no room to put your trash in it?
 Are you tired of nagging your spouse to take out the trash?
 All of these problems could be solved or lessened to a great deal if you reduced trash in the first place.

-The continual production of waste in mountainous quantities across the globe is a cause for concern for everyone, even if they don't realise it yet.
-While finding new and innovative ways of recycling materials is an ongoing task, there are many consumers who have yet to grasp the basics of recycling their waste.
+The continual production of waste in mountainous quantities across the globe is a cause for concern for everyone.
+While finding new and innovative ways of recycling materials is an ongoing task, there are many consumers who have yet to grasp the basics of reducing their overall trash output.

-Recycling still counts.
-Whether it's glass jars, plastic bottles or even just the peelings from vegetables, it's important to make sure as much waste as possible is put into the recycling stream rather than sent for land fill or incineration.
+Recycle - Whether it's glass jars, plastic bottles or even just the peelings from vegetables, it's important to make sure as much waste as possible is put into the recycling stream rather than sent for land fill or incineration.
 It's thought that as much as two thirds of household waste could be recycled.
-Separated kerbside collections and civic amenity sites set up for recycling are now common in most urban environments and everyone should be making sure that recycling starts within the home.
+Curbside collections are now common in most cities and everyone should be making sure that recycling starts within the home.
+Purchase small bins to keep materials separate.
+This will make it easier come collection day and it will remind you to recycle.

-Ye Ole' Compost Pile.
-If you have a garden, why not invest in a compost bin?
+Start a Compost Pile - If you have a garden, why not invest in a compost bin?
 You can separate some of your kitchen food waste to be put in the compost bin instead of going to land fill.
 Compost bins can take many organic materials such as eggshells, vegetable waste or peelings and even shredded paper.
 The result is nutrient-rich compost you can use in your garden to help with next year's crop of home-grown fruit or vegetables.

-Charity Shops and Recycle Bins.
-Make more use of charity shops and recycle bins in general.
-At your local civic amenity or refuse disposal centre, there will be an array of recycle bins.
-These will take almost anything nowadays, from clothes to CDs and books.
+Shop at Second-Hand Stores - Make more use of charity shops and second hand stores.
 If you have clothing that's perfectly serviceable that you just don't want, why not give it to a charity shop to sell on to someone else.

-Every little reduction in weight or size that you can make will have an upstream carbon reduction in the supply chain.
+Every little reduction in trash that you can make will have an upstream carbon reduction in the supply chain.
 Imagine the savings on transport cost and emissions if everyone used refill packaging instead of new jars, cartons or bottles all the time.
 Even Starbucks will let you use your own coffee cup to buy coffee in their stores.

 You can do it!